Skip to main content

 Image

-TULSA, Okla. — The Oklahoma State University Center for Health Sciences mobile telemedicine clinic is ready to link patients in rural and under-served Oklahoma with much needed specialty care.
-As the distinctly OSU vehicle travels the state, a larger than life Dr. Pete emblazoned on its side brings a familiar face to health care.
+The Oklahoma State University Center for Health Sciences mobile telemedicine clinic is ready to link patients in rural and underserved Oklahoma with much-needed specialty care.
+As the distinctly OSU vehicle travels the state, a larger-than-life Dr. Pete emblazoned on its side brings a familiar face to health care.

 “When time and distance are issues in health care, OSU has the solution,” said Michael Young, director of telemedicine at OSU Center for Health Sciences.

-This month general cardiology screening begins in Okmulgee and an internal medicine clinic serving a wide range of patient needs starts in Poteau.
+This month, general cardiology screening begins in Okmulgee, and an internal medicine clinic serving a wide range of patient needs begins in Poteau.

-The mobile clinic will be at the Tulsa Zoo’s Be Wise Immunize event Saturday, April 28.
-“This is our first planned community site visit and we will help with immunizations for children,” Young added.
+The mobile clinic will be at the Tulsa Zoo’s Be Wise Immunize event on Saturday, April 28.
+“This is our first planned community site visit, and we will help with immunizations for children,” Young added.

-With its exam room and telemedicine capabilities, the mobile clinic serves as a clinic for family medicine and specialty procedures, an emergency room, and a disaster recovery facility.
+With its exam room and telemedicine capabilities, the mobile clinic serves as a family medicine and specialty procedures clinic, an emergency room, and a disaster recovery facility.

 When the telemedicine clinic comes to a rural Oklahoma community to assist at a clinic or hospital, it provides communications technology, staffing and exam space.
-Using the telemedicine and distance learning networks, it connects with facilities and physicians to provide general and specialty care, specialty procedures and screenings.
-Rural hospitals and clinics can offer their patients care from specialists in distant offices, no travel required.
+Using telemedicine and distance learning networks, it connects with facilities and physicians to provide general and specialty care, specialty procedures and screenings.
+Rural hospitals and clinics can offer their patients care from specialists in distant offices without travel.
 The mobile clinic brings services to locations that cannot support full-time specialty care, making it possible for patients to get the care they need without leaving home.

-The clinic is operational within minutes of arrival, and operates for approximately 13 hours without refueling.
-Satellite, cellular and landline communications all are available.
+The clinic is operational within minutes of arrival and can operate for approximately 13 hours without refueling.
+Satellite, cellular and landline communications are all available.

 MENUCLOSE